Azure Logs

 • For MANAGED_IDENTITY_RESOURCE_NAME, enter the resource name of the created managed identity.

-• For EVENT_HUB_CONNECTION_FULLY_QUALIFIED_NAMESPACE, enter the Host name of the Event Hubs namespace.
+• The Host name of the Event Hubs namespace.

 optional You can enable self-monitoring and/or log filtering during or after deployment.